Former student opens fire at Florida high school, killing 17

 The Florida Democrat said he did not know if the gunman used the smoke grenades, but he assumed that’s why he had a gas mask on.

-Most of the fatalities were inside the building, though some victims were found fatally shot outside, the sheriff said.
+Most of the fatalities were inside the building, though some victims were found outside.
+The dead included a football coach, the sheriff said.

+More than a dozen other people were wounded and taken to hospitals, doctors said.

+Victoria Olvera, a junior at the school, said Cruz was expelled last school year because he got into a fight with his ex-girlfriend’s new boyfriend.
+She said he had been abusive to his girlfriend.

 Cruz “was that weird kid that you see … like a loner,” he said.